The Greenland ice sheets are losing their ability to retain meltwater, resulting in faster runoff of meltwater into the ocean.

 If warming continues, Machguth expects the near-surface ice layers, which block the storage of meltwater, to spread to higher elevations—this would ultimately lead to more meltwater running off from the ice sheets and entering the ocean.

-These findings are published in the journal Nature Climate Change.
+These findings are published in the peer-reviewed journal Nature Climate Change.